simonw/datasette/docs/contributing.rst

 Release process
 ---------------

 Datasette releases are performed using tags.
-When a new version tag is pushed to GitHub, a `Travis CI task <https://github.com/simonw/datasette/blob/master/.travis.yml>`__ will perform the following:
+When a new release is published on GitHub, a `GitHub Action workflow <https://github.com/simonw/datasette/blob/main/.github/workflows/deploy-latest.yml>`__ will perform the following:

 * Run the unit tests against all supported Python versions.
 If the tests pass...
 * Build a Docker image of the release and push a tag to https://hub.docker.com/r/datasetteproject/datasette